 What did I do to extend its life?

 I followed a tip I first heard at debtproofliving.com:

-“Put your dyer on the ‘Delicate’ setting and dry everything on the ‘Permanent Press’ cycle.”
+“Put your dryer on the ‘Delicate’ setting and dry everything on the ‘Permanent Press’ cycle.”

-Your dryer’s heating element will not be on high and that extends its life.
+Your dryer’s heating element on low extends its life.
 The clothes dry just as quickly…even towels!

 I take the time to shake out each larger item before I put them in the dryer.
-When the sleeves of shirts, or the legs of pants, are tangled into a ball, it not only takes longer for them to dry, it leaves them hopelessly wrinkled.
+Clothes tangled in a ball take longer to dry, and it leaves them hopelessly wrinkled.

-I turn flannel pajama pants and sweat pants inside out to allow the pockets to dry quickly.
+I turn flannel pajama pants and sweatpants inside out to allow the pockets to dry completely.
 I even fold the jeans into a “Z” to keep them from tangling.
 (Don’t forget the tennis balls, see here.)
-It really helps if you have white jeans that were washed with other white fabrics, see here.
+It really helps if you have white jeans washed with other white fabrics, see here.